A Parallel Vector-form $LDL^\top$ Decomposition for Accelerating Execution-time-certified $\ell_1$-penalty

+where $\rho\in\mathbb{R}_{++}^n$ denotes the penalty weight vector.
+Compared to the most frequently used $\ell_2$ quadratic penalty method, which requires $\rho$ to be very large (see \cite{saraf2017fast}), the $\ell_1$-penalty method does not require large $\rho$.
+Because a finite value is enough when the penalty weight $\rho$ is larger than the corresponding optimal Lagrange multiplier value according to \cite[Thm.
+14.3.1]{fletcher2000practical}, $\ell_1$-penalty QP \eqref{problem_QP_to_penaltyQP} can exactly recover the same solution when the original QP \eqref{problem_QP} is feasible.
+The argument that the $\ell_1$-penalty method is better can also be explained from the physical meaning, in which the $\ell_1$-penalty encourages sparsity in constraint violation and thus encourages the solution to satisfy as many of the constraints as possible.

-In addition, MPC distinguishes the constraints as hard and soft constraints.
+MPC distinguishes each constraint as being either hard or soft.
 The hard constraints are from the physical limits of actuators (the control inputs), which should never be violated.
-The soft constraints are from user-specified state constraints, which allow being violated as small as possible if no feasible solution.
-The above penalty formulation (\ref{problem_QP_to_penaltyQP_0}) could generate a solution that does not violate the soft (state) constraints but violates the hard (control input) constraints.
+The soft constraints are user-specified state constraints, which can be violated by a small amount.
+By setting larger penalty weights for constraints with higher priorities (such as hard constraints having the largest penalty weights), we can avoid physically invalid solutions.